RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/README.md

 The code in this repository demonstrates:
 1. How to transfer data logged with the RTEdbg library to the host over a serial channel.
 The demo shows how to transfer data between the embedded system and the host over a two-wire and a single-wire (half-duplex) connection.
 Single-wire communication is especially useful for microcontrollers with a very limited number of pins or where almost all pins are busy.
-2. How to implement an exception handler for ARM Cortex-M0/M0+ that logs the contents of CPU registers and part of the stack with minimal program memory usage - see **[Exception_handler_Cortex-M0.md](./Exception_handler_Cortex-M0.md)** for details.
+2. How to implement an exception handler for ARM Cortex-M0/M0+ that logs the contents of CPU registers and part of the stack with minimal program memory usage - see **[Exception_handler_Cortex-M0.md](./Exception_handler_Cortex-M0.md)** for details. <br> **Note:** The hard fault is triggered after pressing key B1 (blue key on the NUCLEO-C071RB board) twice.
+A hard fault has a very high (fixed) priority.
+When the processor enters this handler, it stops executing lower-priority code and thus stops the reception of data from the serial channel in the `USART2_IRQHandler()`.
+In this demo, data transfer to the host is re-enabled after the watchdog resets the processor.

-Serial data transfer can also be used if transfers with the RTEgdbData utility in parallel with the IDE's built-in debugger are not possible, or if it would limit the functionality of debugging (e.g. if it would be necessary to disable the Live View functionality).
+Serial data transfer can also be used if transfers with the RTEgetData utility using GDB server protocol in parallel with the IDE's built-in debugger are not possible, or if it would limit the functionality of debugging (e.g. if it would be necessary to disable the Live View functionality).

-The programmer must initialize the serial peripheral with the selected baud rate and the following parameters:
+The serial channel in the demo is initialized with the following parameters:
 * Number of bits: 8
-* Parity: none, odd or even
+* Parity: none
 * Stop bits: 1

-Data transfer to the host is possible with the **[RTEcomData](https://github.com/RTEdbg/RTEcomData)** utility.
+Data transfer to the host is possible with the **[RTEgetData](https://github.com/RTEdbg/RTEgetData)** utility.
+See the data transfer batch file examples in `ReadData-COM-Once.bat` and `ReadData-COM-Persistent.bat`.

 In the demo code, the focus is on displaying the data transfer rather than logging.
 The firmware only logs the following events
 - Type of reset after reset (power-on, watch-dog, from NRST pin, ...)